corefan/xenko-docs/en/manual/graphics/cameras/animate-a-camera-with-a-model-file.md

 * a [skeleton](../../animation/index.md) that matches the model
 * an [animation](../../animation/index.md), to animate the model
 * an [animation script](../../animation/animation-scripts.md), to play the animation

+>[!Note]
+>FOV and near or far plane animations are ignored if you use this method.

 1. In the **asset view**, select the model you want to link the camera to.
 Next to **Skeleton**, make sure a skeleton is specified that matches the model.